 For example, if you offer a health savings account (HSA), make sure your employees know the account stays with them if they quit or retire, whereas a flexible spending account (FSA) would stay with you.

-Once your employees enroll, you should track benefit usage, make proper payroll processing, stay up to date with insurance carriers and other service providers, and answer employee questions or concerns.
+Once your employees enroll, you should track benefit usage, properly process payroll, stay updated with insurance carriers and other service providers, and answer employee questions or concerns.
 Your benefits administrator is not only the point person for your benefits providers, but they should also manage the employee experience.

 4. Track your results

 A major component of the administration process is reviewing your benefits regularly.
-It’s important to know how your employees use the benefits and if they’re satisfied.
-If a benefit doesn’t get much use, you may consider dropping it the following year.
+It’s essential to know how your employees use the benefits and if they’re satisfied.
+If a benefit doesn’t get much use, consider dropping it the following year.
 You can also send surveys to measure employee engagement and gather feedback to tailor your benefits package better to meet your staff’s needs.

-You also need to regularly ensure that your benefits follow federal compliance rules.
+You also need to ensure that your benefits follow federal compliance rules regularly.
 The Employee Benefits Security Administration1 (EBSA) protects workers by ensuring benefits are fairly administered and employees understand their rights.
 Because government regulations can change frequently, review your benefits package regularly to ensure it continues to meet EBSA requirements.

 Some benefits depend on company size or state regulations.
-For example, the Affordable Care Act (ACA) requires organizations with at least 50 full-time equivalent employees (FTEs) to offer their employees health insurance.
+For example, the Affordable Care Act (ACA) requires organizations with at least 50 full-time equivalent employees (FTEs) to offer their employees an affordable health benefit that provides minimum value and minimum essential coverage (MEC).

-If you’re not offering a health benefit and your company grows to 50 employees, you may be subject to a costly penalty.
-So your benefits administrator must keep an eye on federal and state requirements when reviewing your benefits so you don’t run into compliance issues.
+If you’re not offering health coverage and your company grows to 50 employees, you may be subject to a costly penalty if you don’t offer it the following year.
+So, your benefits administrator must monitor federal and state requirements when reviewing your benefits so you don’t run into compliance issues.

 What is employee benefits administration software?

-Benefits administration software is a powerful tool that enables organizations to automate and manage administrative tasks.
-This type of software can help you optimize your benefits, identify ways to cut costs, assist your employees with enrollment, monitor federal regulations, track benefit usage, and more—all from one centralized location.
+Benefits administration software is a valuable tool that enables organizations to automate and manage daily tasks.
+This type of software can help you optimize your benefits, identify ways to cut costs, assist your employees with enrollment periods, monitor federal regulations, track benefit usage, and more—all from one centralized location.

-With this software, you can communicate directly with service providers and insurance companies to quickly receive the information you need.
+With a benefits software platform, you can communicate directly with service providers and insurance companies to quickly receive the necessary information.
 You can even use it to educate your employees about their benefits offerings so they can make the most of their perks.
+And to keep you safe from costly penalties, benefits administrators can help keep you updated with legal compliance issues.

 The software you need will depend on the benefits you offer.
-For example, if you’re offering a health reimbursement arrangement (HRA) or employee stipends, you’ll need to purchase software from a vendor that specializes in these types of benefits—like PeopleKeep.
+For example, if you’re offering a health reimbursement arrangement (HRA) or employee stipends, you’ll need to purchase software from a vendor specializing in these benefits—like PeopleKeep.

-If you’re offering comprehensive benefits, determining how your HR team will manage them should be a priority.
-You’re more likely to make mistakes with manual administration, so consider investing in benefits administration technology.
+Determining how your HR team will manage them should be a priority if you offer comprehensive benefits.
+You may make mistakes with self-administration, so consider investing in effective benefits administration technology.
 While it may seem like a hassle, a streamlined administration process will help your employees better understand and use their benefits.

 At PeopleKeep, we’re experts on personalized employee benefits.
-With our benefits administration software, you can easily offer your employees an HRA or stipend and manage them in just minutes per month.
-If you’re ready to get started, then schedule a call with us today.
+With our benefits administration software, you can easily offer your current employees an HRA or stipend and manage them in just minutes each month.